The Sixth Commandment (TV series): Critical reception

 On the review aggregator website Rotten Tomatoes, The Sixth Commandment holds an approval rating of 88%.

 Lucy Mangan of The Guardian awarded the first episode five stars out of five, praising the writing, directing and performances.
 Ed Power of The Daily Telegraph gave it four out of five stars, also praising the performances and saying the drama 'never forgets Field’s victims were real and suffered horribly'.
 In a more critical review, Nick Hilton of The Independent gave it two out of five stars.

 Accolades

 The series was nominated in the Best Casting category at the 2023 Royal Television Society Craft & Design Awards.

 The series received four nominations at the Royal Television Society Programme Awards in March 2024, for Best Limited Series, Phelps for Writer - Drama, Spall for Leading Actor, and Hardwicke for Supporting Actor.
-Phelps, and Hardwicke were both winners, and the series won in the limited drama category.
+Phelps, and Hardwicke were both winners, and the series won in the Limited Drama category.

-In May 2024, the series won Best Limited Drama category at the 2024 British Academy Television Awards, with Spall winning Leading Actor.
-Reid was also nominated for lead actor and Hardwicke for supporting actor.
+In May 2024, the series won Best Limited Drama category at the 2024 British Academy Television Awards, with Spall winning Best Actor.
+Reid was also nominated for Best Actress and Hardwicke for Best Supporting Actor.

 In April 2024, Hardwicke won the Best Actor award at the IFTA Film & Drama Awards.
 Spall was nominated for Best Drama Actor and Phelps for Best Writer at the 2024 Broadcasting Press Guild Awards.